A Burger Episode

 they used to be standard for like, you know,

-I assumed it'd go pretty quick, like about eight weeks, maybe six weeks or five, because we're doing two first.
+I assumed it'd go pretty quick, like eight weeks, maybe six weeks or five, because we're doing two-first.
 Yeah.

-This is like number seven, number six, number six, but the seventh we've recorded because we lost the audio on one of them, yeah.
+But is this number six or seven?
+This is like number seven, number six.
+Number six, but the seventh we've recorded because we lost the audio on one of them.

-It's going to be interesting because if you're listening to it from start to finish, we're going to be talking, like, it's like Rooster's about to shut down.
+It's going to be interesting because if you're listening to it from start to finish, we're going to be talking-like, it's like Rooster's about to shut down.
+A really interesting thing.

-Skinky Dragon is about to launch.
-Oh, we just had our first merch launched at regulation.
+Oh, Skinky Dragon is about to launch.
+Oh, we just had our first merch launch at regulation.

-Like, we're covering six or more months of our lives.
+Like, we're covering six or more months of our lives here.

-Well, that's it's got at least it's got to be entertaining, Yeah, because for day to day, it doesn't feel entertaining.
-And I think the thing that
+Well, that's it's got at least it's got to be entertaining.
+Yeah, from day to day, it doesn't feel entertaining.

 hopefully that the audience finds interesting.
-No, just
+Uh, no, just uh, kind of just browsing.

 I actually do think we do.

-I think they're all like adapters to like micro HDMI basing.
-That works, yeah.
+Um, I think they're all like adapters to like micro HMI for facing.
+That works.

 Thank you very much.
 Appreciate it.